UC Ergonomics Consulting

 To request a proposal or for more information about our consulting services and internships please submit this form and we will be in touch soon.

 Assessments & Analyses

-Work area assessment and intervention for an individual or group of workers
+Work area assessment and intervention for a group of workers

-Job analyses of a group of tasks or processes performed by one or more workers using semi-quantitative exposure/risk assessment methods
+Job analyses of a group of tasks or processes using semi-quantitative exposure/risk assessment methods